OVERVIEW

 What Skills Does a Patient Advocate Need?

-- Advocacy skills: Advocacy skills are an obvious necessity.
-You need to be able to effectively communicate, negotiate, plan, research, and act in the best interest of an individual patient or multiple patients.
+- Advocacy skills: You need to be able to effectively communicate, plan, research, and act in the best interest of an individual patient or multiple patients.

 - Communication skills: You need to have both strong verbal and written communication.
-You need to take complex healthcare information (insurance forms, medical diagnoses, treatment plans, etc.) and put it into terms that are easily understood by your patients.
-An effective patient advocate should also be skilled in reading non-verbal cues such as confusion, anger, frustration, or being overwhelmed.
+You need to be able to communicate about complex and emotionally fraught issues.
+An effective patient advocate should also be skilled in reading nonverbal cues signaling things such as confusion, anger, frustration, or anxiety.

 - Negotiation skills: Effective advocating requires a great deal of negotiation.
 You will need both written and oral negotiation skills to create a solid case for the patients that you advocate for.

-- Organizational skills: When you advocate on behalf of someone else, it is important to keep everything in order.
-Patient advocates often advocate for multiple patients, so it is important to be able to keep each respective patients’ files organized and free of clutter.
-This role requires both mental and physical organization.
+- Organizational skills: This role requires both mental and physical organization.
+When you advocate on behalf of someone else, it is important to keep everything in order.
+You will often advocate for multiple patients, so it is important to keep each patient’s files organized and free of clutter.

 - Interpersonal skills: Patient advocates are in constant communication with patients, healthcare professionals, and insurance companies.
-To nurture those relationships and collaborate successfully, you need to have important interpersonal skills like positivity, listening skills, and empathy.
+To nurture those relationships and collaborate successfully, you need to have important interpersonal skills, like showing positivity, listening, and having empathy.
 It’s also important to be able to read social cues so that you can better align with the expectations of the parties involved in your role.

 - Problem-solving skills: Medical-related decisions and processes are not always straightforward for everyone.
-Patients may need help with insurance denials or disputes, billing issues, miscommunications, or misunderstandings that create the need for problem-solving skills.
+Patients may need help problem-solving with insurance denials or disputes, billing issues, miscommunications, or misunderstandings.

 Our Online University Degree Programs Start on the First of Every Month, All Year Long

 No need to wait for spring or fall semester.
-It's back-to-school time at WGU year-round.
-Get started by talking to an Enrollment Counselor today, and you'll be on your way to realizing your dream of a bachelor's or master's degree—sooner than you might think!
+It’s back-to-school time at WGU year-round.
+Get started by talking to an Enrollment Counselor today or by looking into our financial aid options, and you’ll be on your way to realizing your dream of a bachelor’s or master’s degree—sooner than you might think!

 Next Start Date